gpuweb/gpuweb/wgsl/wgsl_spec_style_guide.md

 In Markdown, no two sentences (or parts of sentences) should be on the same text line.
 This makes it easier to edit and review changes.

+The WGSL grammar's syntactic rules are presented as a set of cross-referenced Bikeshed definitions.
+There is one Bikeshed definition for each grammar token or non-terminal.
+These definitions are contained in `` div `` elements in the `` syntax `` class.

 Authoring syntactic rules:
 * Each syntactic rule should start with a line which only contains `` <div class='syntax' noexport='true'> `` and end with a line which only contains `` </div> ``.
 There must be only one